Skip to content

 Next steps

-• Edit the home page: content/pages/index.md
+• Edit the home page: src/content/pages/index.md

 • Add or edit navigation: src/data/navigation.json